Texas-Aerial-Robotics/24-25-TAR-Team-2-Software/README.md

   Now that WSL is enabled, you can install Ubuntu 20.04 using the following command:

+  *NOTE: DO NOT FORGET YOUR USER NAME AND PASSWORD.
+WRITE IT DOWN

       wsl --install -d Ubuntu-20.04

   This command will: Download and install Ubuntu 20.04 on your WSL instance and set it up as your default WSL distribution.